Table of Contents

 Neith is also associated with cows, and when depicted in the form of a cow, she’s identified with Hathor and Nut.
 She’s sometimes called the Cow of Heaven, which reinforces her symbolism as a creator and nurturer.

-Neith’s main symbol consisted of a shield with two arrows crossed over it.
-In Egyptian art, this symbol can be seen placed on top of her head.
-Another less well-known symbol was the bow case which was also sometimes seen on her head in place of a crown.
+The first known emblem of Neith consists of two crossed arrows mounted on a pole.
+In later Egyptian art, this symbol can be seen placed on top of her head.
+Another less well-known symbol was the bow case, and sometimes she would wear two bows on her head in place of a crown.
 She was strongly associated with these symbols during the predynastic period when she played an important role as the goddess of war and hunting.

 Neith’s Role in Egyptian Mythology

 In Egyptian mythology, Neith played numerous roles, but her main role was the creator of the universe.
 She was also the goddess of weaving, mothers, the cosmos, wisdom, water, rivers, hunting, war, fate and childbirth, to name a few.
 She presided over crafts such as warcraft and witchcraft and seemed to favor weavers, soldiers, artisans and hunters.
 The Egyptians often invoked her aid and her blessings on their weapons when going to battle or hunting.
 Neith also often participated in wars due to which she was called ‘Mistress of the Bow, Ruler of Arrows’.

 In addition to all her other roles, Neith was also a funerary goddess.
 Just like she gave life to humanity, she was also present at the death of a person to help them adjust to the afterlife.
 She would dress the dead in woven cloth and protect them by shooting arrows at their enemies.
 During the early dynastic times, weapons were placed in tombs to protect the dead from evil spirits and it was Neith who blessed those weapons.